mxcoppell/tradestation-api-ts/docs/Authentication.md

 1. Never commit credentials to source control
 2. Use environment variables for sensitive data
-3. Keep your Client Secret secure
+3. Keep your Client Secret and Refresh Token secure
 4. Use the Simulation environment for testing
 5. Monitor token usage and refresh patterns
 6. Implement proper error handling